waveclaw/puppet-subscription_manager/README.md

 - - **ensure**: Valid values are `present`, `absent`.
 Default value is `present`.
 - **force**: Should the registration be forced.
 Use this option with caution, setting it true will cause the system to be unregistered before running 'subscription-manager register'.
 Default value `false`.
 - **hardware**: Whether or not the hardware information should be probed.
 Default value is `true`.
-- **pool**: A specific license pool to attach the system to
+- **pool**: A specific license pool to attach the system to.
+Can include a default view using the formant pool-name/view-name.
 - **environment**: which environment to join at registration time
 - **server_insecure**: If HTTP is used or HTTPS with an untrusted certificate
 - **server_prefix**: The subscription path.
 Usually /subscription for RHN and /rhsm for a Katello installation.
 - **rhsm_baseurl**: The Content base URL in case the registration server has no content.
 An example would be https://cdn.redhat.com or https://katello.example.com/pulp/repos
 - **rhsm_cacert**: Path to a CA certificate for HTTPS connections to the server
 - **autosubscribe**: Enable automatic subscription to repositories based on default Pool settings.
+Must be false when using an activation key.

 ### rhsm_register Examples